Ik0ri4n/ik0page/src/content/blog/2024/02_midnightsun-24-roprot.md

 ![flag in output log]({flag_output})

+In case you want to try it out yourself, one valid license key is `0000-0000-00Y9-0SOR`.

 ## Final thoughts

 I found the idea to use ROP on a buffer of random data pretty ingenious.
-That was the first time I saw someone do that and I really enjoyed playing around with the challenge although our solve ultimately was a (slightly intelligent) brute force attack.
+That was the first time I saw someone do that and I really enjoyed playing around with the challenge even though our solve ultimately was just a (slightly intelligent) brute force attack.

 Now, had this not been a crackme but a real binary simply hashing the whole license key with a secure hash algorithm and a sufficient output size (at least 83 bits with this format) would be better.
 But then again, it is not and pure hash cracking wouldn't be as fun.